Siouxland Forecast: February 22, 2020

 Tonight, we will see some clouds return as we become partly cloudy, with winds becoming calm, and temperatures falling to a low of 26 by tomorrow morning.

-As always, tune into KCAU 9 News tonight at 6 and 10 p.m. to see when we could see some snow return and what this upcoming week is looking like weather wise!
+As always, tune into KCAU 9 News tonight at 10 p.m. to see when we could see some snow return and what this upcoming week is looking like weather wise!